 One of the most exciting ways to turn a house into a home is by welcoming a pet into the fold.
 Today, Offerpad, like many of our happy customers and neighbors around the country, is happy to celebrate National Cat Day!
 Offerpad’s home selling and buying solution is loved by pet owners.
 We find that it’s a real hassle for sellers to keep their home show-ready and prepared for buyer visits at a moment’s notice, especially when there is a pet at home.
 We can help.

 Did you know that disturbing your cat’s routine too much can actually make him or her feel sick?

 With Offerpad, that’s one of many concerns you don’t have to worry about.
 No need to alter your feline friend’s routine or allow any stranger into your home.
 When you sell with Offerpad, we extend an offer within 24 hours of your request – no visit necessary.
 The only visit ever made will be from the inspector before closing.
 We’ve had plenty of neighbors enjoy this service, keeping their pets safe and undisturbed.

-To celebrate National Cat Day, here are some fun facts about having a cat in your home and how they might even be beneficial to your health and family.
+To celebrate National Cat Day, here are some fun facts about having a cat in your home and how they might even be beneficial to your health.

 What is National Cat Day?

 Photo Credit: ASPCA

 First of all, National Cat Day is a day to celebrate cats!
 It has been celebrated on this date, October 29th, for the past 13 years.
 It was founded in 2005 by pet expert Colleen Paige with the support of the American Society for the Prevention of Cruelty to Animals (ASPCA), the first humane society established in North America and one of the largest in the world.
 People often celebrate the day by treating their cat to new and fun things, donating to a shelter, or adopting a cat of their own.